-Galla Placidia (386 -452), sister of the Roman Emperor Honorius who had transferred the Capital of the Western Empire from Milan to Ravenna in 402 AD, built this little Mausoleum with a Greek cross plan around 425-450 as her own resting place.
+Galla Placidia (386 - 450 AD), sister of the Roman Emperor Honorius who had transferred the Capital of the Western Empire from Milan to Ravenna in 402 AD, built this little Mausoleum with a Latin cross plan around 425-450 as her own resting place.
 However, the mausoleum was never used for that purpose, because the empress died and was buried in Rome in 450.

-Now a separate building, the mausoleum was once connected to the south side of the narthex of the close Church of Santa Croce, erected by Galla Placidia between 475 and 500.
+Now a separate building, the mausoleum was once connected to the south side of the narthex of the closed Church of Santa Croce, erected by Galla Placidia in the second quarter of the V Century.

 Edited by the editorial team